cracklye/interval_click/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# TODO
+- FPS to see the length of time
+- Speak the time of the timelapse rather than just the countdown (i.e. 5 seconds, 6 seconds)